splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-general.md

     set of files will be created in addition to the original ones.  _The original ones will not be removed_.
     If you are sure, after stopping SC4S, that all data has been sent, these files can be removed.
 They will be created again upon restart.

+* NOTE:  When creating the directories above, ensure the directories created match the volume mounts specified in the `docker-compose.yml` file.
+Failure to do this will cause SC4S to abort at startup.

 ## Configure the SC4S environment